Pick 2-3 doable and actionable tips from this list on how to be a happier mom.

 And I hope you’ll eventually be in that place too.

 What tip have you tried or are you going to do first?
-Do share your other tips on the road to becoming a happier mom by commenting below.
+Let me know and I’ll add here your tips on how to become a happier mom.
+So other moms can benefit from it too!